KristianOellegaard/django-hvad/docs/public/queryset.rst

 FallbackQueryset
 ****************

-This is a queryset returned by :ref:`TranslationQueryset.untranslated-public`, which can be used both to get the untranslated parts of models only or to use fallbacks.
-Only the untranslated parts of models are retrieved from the database, and accessing translated field will trigger an additional query for each instance.
+This is a queryset returned by :meth:`~hvad.manager.TranslationManager.untranslated`, which can be used both to get the untranslated parts of models only or to use fallbacks for loading a translation based on a priority list of languages.
+By default, only the untranslated parts of models are retrieved from the database, and accessing translated field will trigger an additional query for each instance.